iran95cere/observer-patch-holography/book/chapter-04-entropy.md

 For decades, no one could derive the Page curve from gravity.

 The breakthrough came in 2019.
-Including **quantum extremal surfaces**-surfaces minimizing area plus bulk entropy-reproduces the Page curve.
+Including **quantum extremal surfaces**-surfaces defined by extremizing the generalized entropy, which combines area and bulk-entropy terms-reproduces the Page curve.

 The key is an "island"-a region *inside* the black hole that contributes to the radiation's entanglement.
 After the Page time, the island appears, and radiation entropy decreases.